Anne McCue

-Anne Monica McCue is a singer-songwriter, guitarist, music-recording producer, video director, and radio host from Australia, more recently (as of 2007) based in Nashville, Tennessee, United States.
+Anne Monica McCue is an Australian singer-songwriter, guitarist, music-recording producer, video director, and radio host, more recently (as of 2007) based in Nashville, Tennessee, United States.

 Early life and education

 McCue grew up in Campbelltown, an area southwest of Sydney and graduated from Saint Patrick's college and the University of Technology, Sydney with a degree in Film Production and Film Studies.
 In 1988, McCue moved to Melbourne and took guitar lessons from Bruce Clarke.

 Music career

-McCue is a singer, songwriter, guitarist, multi-Instrumentalist, music-recording producer, engineer, and video director.
+McCue is a singer, songwriter, guitarist, multi-instrumentalist, music-recording producer, engineer, and video director.

 Early bands

 McCue's first band was based in Sydney and was called Vertigo after the Alfred Hitchcock film.

-In 1988 in Melbourne, answering an ad in the local press, she joined all-female rock band Girl Monstar as lead guitarist (1988–1993).
+In 1988 in Melbourne, answering an advertisement in the local press, she joined all-female rock band Girl Monstar as lead guitarist (1988–1993).
 The band had two Number One hits on the Australian Independent Charts and eventually received an ARIA nomination for best independent act.

 Following her stint with Girl Monstar, she played acoustically around Melbourne, later performing in Vietnam for a year before returning to Melbourne to record her Laughing EP (1996).
 She then joined Australian female trio Eden A.K.A., who signed to Columbia Records in the USA.
 Eden A.K.A. released the album Eden in 1998, and performed in Canada and the USA at the Lilith Fair in 1998 and 1999.